 Table 43 shows the units per acre assumed for each land use type.
 Table 44 presents the recommended DIF per unit by land use type.
 Table 44 shows the model recommended development impact fees.
-Castle Rock is proposing to slowly increase the DIFs in the next five years to achieve these final recommended numbers.
-As such, in 2022 CRW proposes increasing by 4% for the Cherry Creek Basin and 8% for the Plum Creek Basin.
-This results in an increase in the Cherry Creek Basin of \$36 and an increase of \$114 for the Plum Creek Basin.
+Castle Rock is proposing to increase the DIFs to this value for the study period 2022-2026.
+As such, in 2022 CRW proposes an increase of 22.5% for the Cherry Creek Basin and 49.3% for the Plum Creek Basin.
+This results in an increase in the Cherry Creek Basin of \$205 and an increase of \$703 for the Plum Creek Basin.

-Table 43 Stormwater Fund Number of Units per Acre
+Table 43Stormwater FundNumber of Units per Acre

 Land Use Type Cherry Creek Basin Plum Creek Basin

 Single Family Detached 3 3

 Single Family Attached 10 10

 Multifamily 12 12

 Commercial (Retail/Office) 16.1 16.1